2317Ankit/APS-Portfolio.github.io/README.md

 **Time Complexity**: O(V + E) where V is vertices (users/products) and E is edges (interactions)

-**Space Complexity**: O(V)
+**Space Complexity**: O(V + E)

 * * *

 ### 4. Flash Sale Management

-**Algorithm**: Bucket Sort
+**Algorithm**: Radix Sort

 **Use Case:**
-- This efficiently manages high traffic during flash sales on Flipkart by sorting users into buckets based on their request times, ensuring fair and orderly processing.
+- This algorithm efficiently manages high traffic during flash sales on Flipkart by sorting users based on their request times in a non-comparative manner, ensuring fair and orderly processing.

 **Challenges:**
-- Handling simultaneous high-volume requests, ensuring fair access to limited-time deals, and avoiding system overload during peak times.
+- The main challenges include handling large volumes of simultaneous requests, maintaining fairness in access to limited-time deals, and preventing system overload during peak times.

 **Market Benefits:**
-- Efficient flash sale management can improve user experience by ensuring smooth and fair participation, increasing customer satisfaction and loyalty.
+- Implementing Radix Sort for flash sale management enhances user experience by facilitating smooth and equitable participation.
+This approach increases customer satisfaction and promotes loyalty by ensuring that all users have a fair chance to avail of offers.

-**Time Complexity**: O(n + k) where k is the number of buckets
+**Time Complexity**: O(d * (n + k)), where d is the number of digits in the maximum number, n is the number of elements, and k is the radix (base) of the number system being used.

-**Space Complexity**: O(n)
+**Space Complexity**: O(n + k)

 * * *